mff-uk/dataspecer/content/en/docs/projects/api.md

 Data Structures designed in Dataspecer may have multiple levels.
-However, in the context of API generation it is logical to create operations for main data structure and one level below it.
+However, in the context of API generation it is logical to create operations for main data structure and data structures which are one level below it.
 Going beyond this level of nesting would make the form overly complex and difficult for users to comprehend the core functionality of the operations.
-Moreover, operations beyond the second level are considered often redundant since they tend to be too granular which means that they complicate the interface without providing significant additional value.
+Moreover, operations beyond the second level are considered often redundant since they tend to be too granular.
+This means that they would acomplicate the interface without providing significant additional value.
 Because of this, one of the key conceptual designs made within the scope of this project was to limit the operations to the first two levels which ensures clarity as well as usability of the program.

-As mentioned above a resource-oriented approach was employed for project development.
-OpenAPI standard was chosen as the format of developed API specifications since OpenAPI standard (OAS) defines a standard representing a language-agnostic interface to RESTful APIs \[3\].
-OAS enables both humans as well as machines to explore and understand the functionalities of the service even in the absence of source code, documentation, or the need for network traffic examination \[3\].
+As mentioned above, a resource-oriented approach was employed for project development.
+OpenAPI standard was chosen as the format of developed API specifications since OpenAPI standard (OAS) defines a standard representing a language-agnostic interface to RESTful APIs
+\[3\].
+OAS enables both humans as well as machines to explore and understand the functionalities of the service even in the absence of source code, documentation, or the need for network traffic examination
+\[3\].

 In order to provide further clarification regarding key conceptual decisions, it is essential to consider why AsyncAPI was not chosen as a